IAP Resource Directory

 - Sign up for the Immigrant Artist Program Newsletter

-- Check NYFA Current for our upcoming events and opportunities
+- Check our blog for our upcoming events and opportunities

 Charlotte Schulz (Fellow in Printmaking/Drawing/Book Arts ’17), A Geography of Significance: light pours over a domestic crevasse and filters through to a quiet place, charcoal and pastel on paper, 2016, 20” x 38” x ½”